revature-curriculum/PEP-WebDevProject_Recipe/README.md

 It is recommended that you refer to documentation on how to specify all options required for a request.
 Please reference this documentation on supplying options: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

-You can manually test this user story running the backend, then navigating to the `http://localhost:8081/login` URL and providing the following credentials:
+You can manually test this user story by running the backend, then navigating to the `http://localhost:8081/login` URL and providing the following credentials:
     - username: 'ChefTrevin'
     - password: 'trevature'

-### 4:
+### 2: The user can view, add, update, or delete recipes.
+Located within the `frontend/src/main/java/com/revature/recipe` folder, the files `recipe-page.html` and `recipe-page.js` should be present.
+Its purpose is to provide the main interface and functionality required to allow the user view and manage recipes.
+Read the comments in these files in order to complete the below tasks:
+- Ensure the specified elements have been added to the HTML page.
+- Ensure the elements have the specified id values as mentioned in the instructions.
+- Ensure that, if the user clicks on the "Add Recipe" button, the relevant recipe should be displayed in the list of recipes.
+- Ensure that, if the user clicks on the "Update Recipe" button, the relevant recipe's information should be updated in the list of recipes.
+- Ensure that, if the user clicks on the "Delete Recipe" button, the relevant recipe should no longer be displayed in the list of recipes.
+- Ensure that the most up-to-date list of recipes is displayed after each user action.